OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Efreeti (Lesser).md

 - **Hate djinn:** Attack on sight.

 - **Bound servitor:** Efreet summoning spells can be researched by high-level magic-users.
 Can be bound to servitude for 101 days.
-Efreet are treacherous and will follow commands to the letter while subverting the intent.
+Efreet is treacherous and will follow commands to the letter while subverting the intent.